openGemini/openGemini.github.io/src/guide/quick_start/deploy_cluster.md

 store-wal-dir = "/path/to/openGemini/data/2"
 store-meta-dir = "/path/to/openGemini/data/meta/2"
 [logging]
-# It is recommended that you change the directory.
+# replace /path
 path = "/path/openGemini/logs"
 [gossip]
 bind-address = "192.168.0.1"
 store-bind-port = 8014
 members = ["192.168.0.1:8010", "192.168.0.1:8012", "192.168.0.1:8013"]
 ```

-**If you need to add a ts-store, change the port and start the ts-store again.**
+- **If you need to add a ts-store, change the port and run the ts-store again**

-3. Start the cluster.
+3. Start the cluster
 Editing a Script
 ```
 > cp –rf scripts/install_cluster.sh scripts/cluster.sh